JinSadiePark/JinSadiePark.github.io/_posts/tutorial_post.md

               plt.bar(species, counts, width = 0.6, color = 'mistyrose')

 <br>
 In this case, however, you can't have multiple colors.
 If you want different colors for each bar, you can specify the bar by using the index and .set_color().
-In this way, you can get whatever color you want for each bar.
 <br>

               penguin_bar[0].set_color('mistyrose')